hanna-greaves/Token-Says/README.md

 * **Title:** Name each saying .
 The name is what displays in the Configure Token Sayings list.
 * **Token Name:** Name the token for which this saying applies.
 This is case sensitive and mind the spelling! **Accepts multiple token names.** These must be delimited using the delimiter that you have chosen in your Token Says settings (e.g. Goblin|Witch|Werewolf ).
 * **Use Actor Name:** Checking this will determine if the saying triggers based on the name of the actor associated to the token (as opposed to using the token name).
 This is useful in situations where your tokens may have different names than the source actor.
+* **Not Listed Names:** flip the 'Token Names' so that saying generates for any token except those in the token names list.
 * **Language:** (only available if Polyglot module is installed).
 Choose a language to output the chat text and bubble in.
 If the token does not speak this language then the saying will not generate.
 * **Action Type:** Select from a list of available options for triggering actions that may invoke a saying.
 Some types are system-specific.
   * Ability Check: triggers on ability check roll by the token.